Our Training Courses

 IOSH Working safely

-The IOSH Working safely certificate award is a 1 day basic health and safety course aimed directly at employees, and its basis is the benefit of risk assessment.
+The IOSH Working safely certificate award is a 1-day basic health and safety course aimed directly at employees, and its basis is the benefit of risk assessment.

 IOSH Managing Safely.

 The course is ideal for people in organisations who have to manage risk and resources, typically line managers.
-The aims of the course is to ensure safety requirements are appreciated, provide the skills to critically review their own departmental systems for safety, and identify opportunities to introduce new controls or implement changes as appropriate to make their department work more safely.
+The aims of the course

-The course is made up of 7 core modules and 1 organisation- specific one, which is a work place assignment carried out in the students own time.
-The overall timetable for the tutorial sessions is approximately 1 week; (36hours).This course is externally verified and certified.
+The course is made up of 7 core modules and 1 organisation- specific one, which is a

 This course offers an introduction to the legal requirements of carrying out risk assessments which is a requirement under the Management of Health and safety at work Regulations, whilst also offering an opportunity to develop awareness of hazards in the work place, recognise levels of risk and the appropriate control measures.

-This course offers the participant a general awareness of the legal requirements of the regulations, combined with practical experience for carrying out a manual handling assessment, the nature and types of injuries that can occur through poor lifting and carrying techniques and the correct approach to preventing musculoskeletal injuries and Work related upper limb disorder.
+This course offers the participant a general awareness of the legal requirements of the regulations, combined with practical experience for carrying out a manual handling assessment, the nature and types of injuries that can occur through poor lifting and carrying techniques and the correct approach to preventing musculoskeletal injuries and

-COSHH(Control of substances hazardous to health regulations)
+COSHH (Control of substances hazardous to health regulations)

 Display Screen equipment